Skip to main content

 About FNT Software

-Based in Germany, FNT Software provides infrastructure management solutions for telecom, enterprise IT, and data centers.
-Its telecom platform is particularly strong in Europe.
+Based in Germany, FNT Software delivers infrastructure management solutions for telecom, IT, and data centers.
+Its Command platform is especially strong in Europe, with deep capabilities in documentation and hybrid infrastructure visibility.

 Key Features